dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

   documentation for that use case and a README file to create a header for the documentation page.

-The use case/example configuration file is located in a directory structure like the following::
+This new uuse case/example configuration file is located in a directory structure like the following::

     METplus/parm/use_cases/met_tool_wrapper/NewTool/NewTool.conf